Kelvin-Hsu/ocean-exploration/README.md

 ***Description***:

-A receding horizon approach to informative path planning using the linearised differential entropy of Gaussian process classifiers
+A receding horizon approach to informative path planning using the linearised model differential entropy of Gaussian process classifiers